 1. To evaluate the impact of two azithromycin MDA regimens on infant mortality and other health outcomes, when provided in a context a rural West-African highmortality context with an ongoing seasonal malaria chemoprevention (SMC) program.
 Secondary objectives:

 - 2. To evaluate the effect of alternative MDA frequencies on AMR and host microbiota composition - 3.
-To investigate the feasibility, acceptability and equity of alternative MDA strategies - 4.
+To investigate the feasibility of alternative azithromycin MDA strategies, including economic analysis - 4.
 To test hypotheses that azithromycin MDA eliminates malaria parasitemia and reduces systemic and intestinal inflammation in asymptomatic children and to collect and store biological samples for assessing other possible mechanisms of azithromycin effect